 Twins Birth Weight

-How much your twins will weigh when born depends on a variety of factors.
-What they weigh in the womb can help your doctor estimate what they will weigh at birth.
+How much your twins will weigh when born depends on various factors.

 Average Birth Weight for Twins